okbreathe/jquery_plugins/okTips/README.md

 options       | default                          | description
 ------------- | -------------                    | -------------
-id            | "tooltip"                        | The id of the tooltip - there can only ever be one visible tooltip popup         | "&lt;div class='ui-tooltip'&gt;&lt;/div&gt;" | The wrapper for the tooltip live          | false                            | Whether to use 'live' instead of a normal event handler triggerEvent  | 'mouseenter'                     | The event that triggers the tooltip closeTrigger  | null                             | Selector of element that will close the popup if clicked triggerCloses | true                             | If non-modal and true, moving outside the trigger closes the popup, otherwise moving outside the popup closes beforeShow    | null                             | Called right before the popup is made visible beforeDestroy | null                             | Called right before tooltip is removed afterDestroy  | null                             | Called right after tooltip is removed body           | function(){ return "&lt;p&gt;"+this.title+"&lt;/p&gt;"  }  | Can be text, or a function.
+template      | "&lt;div class='ui-tooltip'&gt;&lt;/div&gt;" | The wrapper for the tooltip
+live          | false                            | Whether to use 'live' instead of a normal event handler triggerEvent  | 'mouseenter'                     | The event that triggers the tooltip closeTrigger  | null                             | Selector of element that will close the popup if clicked triggerCloses | true                             | If non-modal and true, moving outside the trigger closes the popup, otherwise moving outside the popup closes beforeShow    | null                             | Called right before the popup is made visible afterShow     | null                             | Called right after the popup is made visible beforeDestroy | null                             | Called right before tooltip is removed afterDestroy  | null                             | Called right after tooltip is removed body          | function                         | Can be text, or a function.
 If it is a function and returns text, the text will be used for the body of the popup. top           | -20                              | The y offset to display the popup at left          | 20                               | The x offset to display the popup at hideDelay     | 500                              | Delay before hiding the tooltip effectTime    | 250                              | Used by the togglePuff effect distance      | 10                               | Used by the togglePuff effect modal         | false                            | If true popup is closed by clicking anywhere else, otherwise it is closed via mouseout overlayClass  | 'ui-widget-overlay'              | The class of the overlay used for modal tooltips

+#### Note

+All callback functions except for 'body' receive the trigger as the first argument, and inside this function 'this' will be the popup

 ## Help